Glossary of Terms

 In this glossary, you will find a definition of all Copado products as well as frequently used terms in our documentation.

 - Copado Agile Delivery (CAD): License that gives you access to manage Change Management records such as user stories, sprints, epics, etc. and functionality such as Kanban Boards, Sprint Wall and Work Manager.

-- Copado Branch Management (CBM): Feature-based license that enables a connection between two orgs in a Deployment Flow in order for Copado to create feature branches and execute Git based promotions between the Orgs.
+- Copado Branch Management (CBM): Feature-based license that enables a connection between two orgs in a pipeline in order for Copado to create feature branches and execute Git based promotions between the Orgs.

 - Copado Change Management (CCM): User-based license that is designed to help customers to better manage the release management process of requirements from one or multiple sandboxes to production.

 - Copado Compliance Hub (CCH): User-based license that will allow you to monitor and enforce compliance rules on your business for all metadata changes made within your environments.

 - Copado Permissioner: Copado Permissioner is an application that allows you to have a better control of permission set assignments to users.

 - Copado Selenium Testing (CST): User license that allows you to record, store, run and schedule Selenium tests within Copado.

 Copado CI / CD